mediaupstream/SublimeText-Crypto/Readme.md

 * Package Settings: `Preferences > Package Settings > Crypto`
   - Set the path to your `openssl` executable - default: `openssl`
   - Set the Encryption Cipher - default: `-aes128`
+  - Obfuscate the password input - default 'false'

+**Note**:

+By default password input will *not* be obfuscated.
+If you want your password input to be obfuscated you can change the setting `obfuscate_password` to `true` in your `Preferences > Package Settings > Crypto > Settings - User`.

+If you choose to enable `obfuscate_password` please be aware that there is a bug with the implementation that doesn't allow you to copy/paste your password.

 The commands work on a selection, multiple selections or if nothing is selected the whole document.
 Once you trigger the command you will be prompted to enter a password.